kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Glitchless.md

 ### Character Creation

-Male Scout - Male and Female characters are comparable timewise; Male is slightly faster, as the NPC for the Invited to a Party quest (Sarna) is closer to the cantina door than that for the female (Yun Genda).
-In addition, as a Male the Carth quest completes as soon as you gain access to the Finding Dustil sidequest.
+Male Scout - Male and Female characters are roughly comparable timewise; Male is slightly faster, as the NPC for the Invited to a Party quest (Sarna) is closer to the cantina door than that for the female (Yun Genda).
+In addition, as a Male the Carth quest completes as soon as you gain access to the Finding Dustil sidequest, whereas a female must talk to him several more times before his quest completes.
+This guide will assume a Male character.

 Scout is picked for automatic access to Flurry, Implant Level 2 and Computer Use as a Class Skill.